 - Reading You must complete all the course readings.
-You are responsible for understanding the readings make use of your fellow students, your dictionary, the Internet, your TA, and your professor to make sure you understand the readings.
+You are responsible for understanding the readings-make use of your fellow students, your dictionary, the Internet, your TA, and your professor to make sure you understand the readings.
 Course time is to be used for substantive discussion and further exploration of the implications of course readings, not for grasping the basic contents. - Participation You must attend, and participate in, all class discussions and small group exercises.
-You are also responsible for the information contained in course lectures. - In-Class Assessments There will be several unscheduled in-class assessments (quizzes and similar). - Exams There will be two examinations: a midterm and a final.
+You are also responsible for the information contained in course lectures. - In-Class Assessments There will be periodic unscheduled in-class assessments. - Article Notes On a "Research Discussion" day of your choosing, submit short (less than one page single-spaced) notes on the article or item you read, including a brief description of the core point of the article and questions it raised for you.
+The notes must be submitted before the beginning of class. - Evicted Selection Note On a day when reading from Evicted is assigned, submit short (less than one page single-spaced) notes on the section you read, including a brief description of what was discussed in that section, how it fits with the rest of the book, and what questions or concerns it raised for you.
+The note must be submitted before the beginning of class. - Exams There will be two examinations: a midterm and a final.
 You must take the examinations at the date, time, and place assigned.
-The midterm examination is October 18, 9:30-10:45, in 101 Greenlaw.
-The final examination is December 13, 8:00-11:00, in 101 Greenlaw. - Topic Development Paper In this short (approximately 1,000 words) paper, you should decide what topic or question you plan to explore sociologically.
+The midterm examination is October 17, 9:30-10:45, in 101 Greenlaw.
+The final examination is December 12, 8:00-11:00, in 101 Greenlaw. - Topic Development Paper In this short (approximately 1,000 words) paper, you should decide what topic or question you plan to explore sociologically.
 The paper should explain the importance of the topic or question and why it makes for a good sociological exploration.
 You will address this topic or question in your final paper.
-Due October 27 at 9:30 am. - Final Paper The final paper is your opportunity to synthesize what you have learned during the class with outside interests and experiences.
+Due October 24 at 9:30 am.

+Final Paper The final paper is your opportunity to synthesize what you have learned during the class with outside interests and experiences.
 Your final paper must develop a sociological argument using appropriate sources.
 It is an academic paper and, as such, must be written in an appropriate style.
+Your goal is to make progress in answering the question you developed in your Topic Development Paper.
 There is no specific, set length; however, about 1,500-2,000 words is a good guideline.
-Due November 22 at 9:30 am.
+Due November 21 at 9:30 am.

 Using your question or problem from the prior paper, do some combination of the below.
-You do not need to do all of these-any one, or any combination, is fine.
+You do not need to do all of these-any one, or any combination, is fine, as long as your work makes progress in answering your question.

 - 1. Examine and detail how at least two sociological concepts apply-or fail to apply-to it. - 2.
 Review and evaluate sociological research and writing on it.
 For this project you must provide a broad introduction to the field of interest and a sense of the similarities, differences, and relationships among sociological approaches.
-This is not simply an annotated bibliography.

-3. Design a sociological study to investigate it.
+This is not simply an annotated bibliography. - 3.
+Design a sociological study to investigate it.
 You must provide a theoretical background, literature review, methodological specification, and expected results.